14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 11. Tense Up To Calm Down.

-To do this, you’ll be tensing each muscle (not to the point of pain) and then gently releasing that tension.
+To do this, you’ll tense each muscle (not to the point of pain) and then gently release that tension.

 We’ll start with your toes and then repeat these steps as you work up your body, tensing all of the muscles up to your head: